Official TypeScript / JavaScript YINI Parser

 Parse YINI configuration files in TypeScript/JavaScript and Node.js.

-The YINI Parser is the official parser for YINI in the JavaScript and TypeScript ecosystem.
-It is designed to make YINI easy to use in real applications, scripts, tools, and services.
+The official TypeScript/JavaScript parser is the primary YINI parser implementation.
+It is designed to make YINI easy to use in Node.js applications, scripts, tools, and services.

-If you want a configuration format that stays readable for humans while still being structured and predictable for software, the YINI Parser gives you a simple way to work with it in code.
+If you want a configuration format that stays readable for humans while still being structured and predictable for software, a YINI parser gives you a simple way to work with it in code.

 Install